Community Renewable Energy and community benefits

 Information about community energy projects locally and nationally.

 Local community energy projects

 - Dorset Community Energy was established in 2013 as a not-for-profit Community Benefit Society with support for the initial set-up costs and feasibility studies provided by the Big Lottery Communities Living Sustainably in Dorset project.
 A key aim was to enable local people to invest in solar panels on schools.
-The participating schools receive free or low cost solar electricity and the shareholder members of Dorset Community Energy receive 5%-6% interest on their investment and their capital returned in instalments between years 4- 20.
+The schools that participate receive free or low cost solar electricity and the shareholder members of Dorset Community Energy receive 5% to 6% interest on their investment and their capital returned in instalments between years 4 to 20.
 The level of public interest was beyond initial expectations with almost £500,000 raised in 2015 to finance 410kW of solar panels on 12 schools and 4 community buildings.
-The participating schools will benefit from approximately £600,000 in free solar electricity over a period of 20 years.
+The schools that participate will benefit from approximately £600,000 in free solar electricity over a period of 20 years

 - Regen SW Peer Power: The authority previously known as Dorset County Council Community Energy Team supported this project by Regen SW, which aimed to create new community energy groups in Dorset.
 The project has now ended

 - Dorset Agenda 21 (da21) manages the Sustainable Dorset website designed to share information about local environmental groups and activities, including community energy projects

 - Community Energy England is the representative body for the community energy sector in England.
 The organisation aims to help create the conditions within which the community energy sector can rapidly grow and become a normal part of the work of local communities.
 Their Community Energy Hub provides useful guidance and resources for new groups

 - Communities for Renewables is a specialist consultancy and Community Interest Company that helps local energy enterprises to develop, finance and manage renewable energy generation schemes that are owned by and run for the benefit of the local community

 - Regen SW supports a South West Community Energy Network including events, training and seminars